 Why would atheists march in a gay pride parade?

-The SEA believes that atheists face many similar stigmas to those that the GLBT communities have worked hard to change.
+The EA believes that atheists face many similar stigmas to those that the GLBT communities have worked hard to change.
 Allowing people the chance to interact with real, live atheists is one small step to making things better.
 As well, it’s the type of venue that already has many atheists, agnostics, and freethinkers who may not have known we existed.

 Ever wish that you could go see that museum, but didn’t want to go alone?
 These events are focused on making us tourists in our own city/province.
 Join a group of atheists in this family friendly event as we explore museums and museum-like establishments.
 Keep an eye on our events page for these types of events.